- A pelham is a bit with a curb chain and shanks, which gives pressure behind the ears and creates leverage.

-- You can also use one rein by means of a pelham strap, to which the rein is attached.
+- You can also use one rein by means of a connecting strap (Bridge), to which the rein is attached.

 - The use of a pelham makes it easier to set a horse deeply and is often used with stronger horses.

 - The pelham is not suitable for inexperienced riders or horses, this bit can work quite strongly.

 - A single jointed bit has a hinge point in the middle that puts pressure on the lips, layers and sides of the tongue.
 A single jointed bit squeezes the tongue slightly under pressure and puts less pressure on the tongue.